pamat0/Luscinia-luscinia-in-Sweden-geopositioning-with-GeopressureR-Ecological-Barrier-Crossing/README.md

 LOGGER TYPE: CAnMove multi-sensor loggers (Lund University)

 Raw data is provided for the loggers' accelerometer and pressure sensors.
+Pressure is recorded once per hour.
+Acceleration is recorded every 10 minutes, with hourly saved total sum.

 Labelled data indicating migratory flights and stopovers is also provided.